Jean-Luc Mélenchon: Germany

-Mélenchon is critical of German policies.
+Mélenchon is critical of German economic policies.
 After writing a pamphlet against German policies in May 2015, Mélenchon declared: "But I'm not being anti-German.
 My aim is to rid my readers of any fascination with the so-called 'German model'.
 What a 'model', indeed!
 It is a mockery, a fake paradise, whose population suffers from increasing impoverishment and social violence.
 The fantasy of the 'German model' is the opium of the rich!"

-After the German Chancellor Angela Merkel, in December 2014, described reform efforts so far in France and Italy as "insufficient", Mélenchon replied through Twitter in German and French: "Maul zu, Frau #Merkel !
+After the German Chancellor Angela Merkel described reform efforts so far in France and Italy as "insufficient" in December 2014, Mélenchon replied through Twitter in German and French: "Maul zu, Frau #Merkel !
 Frankreich ist frei.
 Occupez-vous de vos pauvres et de vos équipements en ruines !" ("Shut your mouth, Mrs. Merkel!
 France is free.
 Take care of your poor and your ruined equipment.")

-In reaction to the referendum on the Greek sovereign debt crisis in early July 2015, he said that the "right-wing German government" was primarily responsible for the aggravation of the crisis.
+In reaction to the 2015 Greek bailout referendum on the Greek sovereign debt crisis in early July 2015, he said that the "right-wing German government" was primarily responsible for the aggravation of the crisis.

 Ukraine

-Mélenchon supported the 2014 Russian annexation of Crimea, stating that "...Crimean ports [were] vital for Russia's security", and that Russia was taking "...protective measures against an adventurous putschist power", also alleging that Ukraine was influenced by neo-Nazis.
+In 2014 Mélenchon considered the 2014 Russian annexation of Crimea to be "absolutely predictable", stating that "Crimean ports [were considered by Russia as] vital for Russia's security", and that Russia was taking "protective measures against an adventurous putschist power", also alleging that Ukraine was influenced by neo-Nazis.
 He further opposed imposing sanctions on Russia, and as a member of the European Parliament, voted against all forms of cooperation with Ukraine, including on science.
-In 2015, Melenchon referred to Ukraine as a country "...struggling to be one".
-During the 2021-2022 Russo-Ukrainian crisis, he said that Russia "...must not cross Ukraine's borders", while stating that the United States should not "...annex Ukraine into NATO".

-Melenchon criticized the 2022 Russian invasion of Ukraine, although he blamed the cause of the conflict on what he termed as NATO "pushing ever closer to [Russia's] borders", and opposed delivering arms to Ukraine.
+In 2015, Mélenchon referred to Ukraine as a country "struggling to be one".
+During the 2021–2022 Russo-Ukrainian crisis, he said that Russia "...must not cross Ukraine's borders", while stating that the United States should not "annex Ukraine into NATO".
+This was criticized as making "obfuscations and excuses for Russia", as there is no such thing as annexation into NATO.
+He blamed the cause of the conflict between 2014 and 2022 on what he termed as NATO "pushing ever closer to [Russia's] borders".

+Nonetheless, Mélenchon denounced the 2022 Russian invasion of Ukraine, describing it as an "unbearable escalation" and calling for the use of "diplomatic" means to obtain "an immediate ceasefire and the withdrawal of all foreign troops from Ukraine".
+After initially opposing arms deliveries to Ukraine, Mélenchon endorsed arms deliveries in June 2022 with the justification that "Ukraine has the right and the duty to defend itself", but opposed further French involvement.